swarch-2f-rootly/2f/Prototype_4/README.md

 The pattern is designed to support fail-operational behavior rather than failover behavior.
 Because each replica is already hot and running, the system does not require activation or initialization time when a failure occurs.
 This drastically reduces Mean Time to Repair (MTTR) and ensures that service continuity is preserved even when a primary instance becomes unresponsive.

-**Note:** This pattern will be applied in the GCP Kubernetes cluster by creating multiple replicas of the reverse-proxy component.
+This pattern is implemented in the GCP Kubernetes cluster by creating multiple replicas of the reverse-proxy component.

 ### Architectural Tactic: Redundant Spare (Recover from Faults → Preparation and Repair)

-The Redundant Spare tactic focuses on preparing additional instances of a component so that the system can rapidly recover from faults.
+The Redundant Spare tactic focuses on preparing additional instances of a component so that the system rapidly recovers from faults.
 While the Active Redundancy pattern defines how replicas operate concurrently, the Redundant Spare tactic defines how the system anticipates failures by ensuring that additional operational capacity is already in place.
 The tactic emphasizes preparation and repair: preparation in the form of duplicate active reverse-proxy nodes that share identical responsibilities, and repair in the form of fast rerouting of traffic once a failure is detected.

 By applying this tactic, recovery does not depend on restarting, scaling up, or reconfiguring services.
 The spare reverse-proxy instances are already active, synchronized, and ready to handle traffic.
 Therefore, when the primary reverse-proxy instance fails—whether due to overload, resource exhaustion, or simulated node termination—the spare replica immediately absorbs the remaining traffic.
 The tactic thus enables extremely low recovery time and stable performance during unexpected operational disruptions.

-**Note:** This tactic will be implemented in the GCP Kubernetes cluster by deploying multiple reverse-proxy replicas with proper load balancing and health checks.
+This tactic is implemented in the GCP Kubernetes cluster by deploying multiple reverse-proxy replicas with load balancing and health checks.

 ### Verification (Post-Implementation)